bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

      Interval for performing the checkpoint.
 If Checkpoint Mode is  'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.

 - Inputs*
      Names of input streams.
-Requires input mode: 'full' or 'split' ('split' is default).
-The stream must exist in database (must be stream.t-stream or stream.kafka).
+Requires an input mode: 'full' (if you want each task to process all partitions of the stream) or 'split' (if you want to divide stream's partitions among the tasks; it is a default value).
+The stream should exist in the database (it should be of stream.t-stream or stream.kafka type).

 - Outputs*
-     Names of output streams (must be stream.t-stream only).
+     Names of output streams (should be stream.t-stream only).

 - Start From
      Value must be 'newest' (the system reads nothing, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
 If an instance have kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).
 If an instance have kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).